How to Keep Your Kids Healthy This Winter

 Get Flu Shots

 If you haven’t done so already, now is the time to schedule flu shot appointments for your family.
 Though your kids may not like the idea of being poked, flu shots help to reduce the chances of them developing a sickness that can be very uncomfortable and traumatic to get through.
-If you don’t have insurance or a primary care physician to get the shots, get the kids dressed in their coats, hats, crochet baby booties, scarves, and gloves, and head down to a nearby pharmacy.
+If you don’t have insurance or a primary care physician to get the shots, get the kids dressed in their coats, hats, crochet Jordans, scarves, and gloves, and head down to a nearby pharmacy.
 Many of them offer free and/or affordable flu shots to the general public.